mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

   }
 {% endhighlight %}

-This is legal, type-safe Scala code, and varaints of it appear pervasively in real world Scala.
-Not even the most aggressive IntelliJ IDEA lint settings will report any problems with this code snippet, except perhaps a warning about the use of higher-kinded types.
+This is legal, type-safe Scala code, and variations of this code appear pervasively in real world Scala.
+Not even the most aggressive IntelliJ IDEA lint settings will report any problems with this code snippet (except perhaps a warning about the use of higher-kinded types).

-In tagless-final, "constraints"&mdash;in the form of parameter values like `Applicative[F]` or `Console[F]`&mdash;do not actually constrain, they _unconstrain_, giving us more ways of constructing values.
+In tagless-final, "constraints"&mdash;parameter values like `Applicative[F]` or `Console[F]`&mdash;do not actually constrain, they _unconstrain_, giving us more ways of constructing values.
 And in Scala, because side-effects are already _totally unconstrained_, adding more values to parameter lists doesn't change anything.

 Stated more forcefully and for Scala code, **effect parametric reasoning is a lie**.

 Now, as highly-skilled and highly-disciplined functional programmers, we can agree amongst ourselves to reject merging such code into our projects.
-This requires that we inspect every line of code to ensure that side-effects are captured only in appropriate places, where _appropriate_ is defined by a social contract between us and our fellow colleagues.
+We can inspect every line of code in our application to ensure that side-effects are captured only in "appropriate" places, where we all agree on some definition of _appropriate_.

 A social contract, powered by good-will, skill, discipline, and indoctrination of new hires, can be quite useful.
 Nearly _all_ best practices are social contracts, and they undoubtedly help us write better code.
 But social contracts should not be confused with compile-time constraints.

-If we _assume_ a working social contract around effects in Scala, then we can assume restrictions on the effects in the preceding definition of `consoleProgram`, but these restrictions do not come from effect polymorphism (which does not exist in a language without effect tracking!), but from diligence and discipline in enforcing the social contract.
+If we _assume_ a working social contract to restrict side-effects in Scala, then we can assume restrictions on the effects in the preceding definition of `consoleProgram`, but these restrictions do not come from effect polymorphism (which does not exist in a language without effect tracking!).
+Rather, the restrictions come from diligence and discipline in enforcing the social contract&mdash;the line-by-line review of every new pull request.

 If we are going to rely on a social contract to give us reasoning benefits, however, then we should consider other social contracts, such as _always code to an interface, not an implementation_.

 Other social contracts can give us the exact same "reasoning benefits", but with potentially better ergonomics.
-Stated differently, "reasoning benefits" is not a reason to prefer tagless-final over any other approach, because those benefits derive only from discipline (not from tagless-final), and discipline works for other approaches too.
+Stated differently, "reasoning benefits" is not a reason to prefer tagless-final over any other approach, because those benefits derive only from discipline (not from effect polymorphism), and discipline works for other approaches too.

 These are hard limits on _effect parametric polymorphism_ in Scala, which&mdash;short of inventing a compiler plug-in that overlays a new, effect-tracked language onto Scala&mdash;cannot be circumvented.

 ### 4. Sync Bloat

-Even if we ignore the fact that effect parametric polymorphism doesn't exist in Scala (reasoning benefits come from discipline, not from tagless-final), we have a problem that I term _sync bloat_.
+Even if we ignore the fact that effect parametric polymorphism doesn't exist in Scala (reasoning benefits come from discipline, not from tagless-final), we have a major problem that I term _sync bloat_.

-In Scala, the Cats Effect type class hierarchy provides numerous type classes that are _explicitly designed_ to capture side-effecting code.
+In Scala, the Cats Effect type class hierarchy provides many type classes that are _explicitly designed_ to capture side-effecting code.
 These type classes include `Sync`, `Async`, `LiftIO`, `Concurrent`, `Effect`, and `ConcurrentEffect`.

-A method that requires one of these type classes can literally do _anything_ it wants, without constraints, even assuming a working social contract.
+Methods that require one of these type classes can literally do _anything_ they wants, without constraints, even assuming a working social contract.
 These methods nullify the power of discipline, depriving us of any benefits to reasoning and testability, resulting in opaque blobs of side-effecting, untestable procedural code.

 Nearly all tagless-final code (including some of the [best open source functional Scala I know of](http://github.com/slamdata/quasar/search?q=Sync&unscoped_q=Sync)) makes liberal use of these type classes, freely embedding side-effects in numerous methods sprawled across the code base.